Cross sections for neutron-induced reactions from surrogate data: revisiting the Weisskopf-Ewing approximation for $(n,n^{\prime})$ and $(n,2n)$ reactions: Acknowledgements

 \section{Acknowledgements}

-This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract No. DE-AC52-07NA27344 with support from LDRD Project No. 19-ERD-017, and the HEDP summer student program.
-A part of this work was supported by DOE grant DE-FG02-03ER41272.
+This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract No. DE-AC52-07NA27344 with support from LDRD Project No. 19-ERD-017, and the Defense Science and Technology Internship (DSTI) and Glenn T. Seaborg Institute (GTSI) summer student programs.
+A part of this work was supported by DOE Grant No. DE-FG02- 03ER41272.